Skip to main content

 tantoc2> plugins refresh

-tantoc2> plugins load <path> # load plugin from server filesystem path
+tantoc2> plugins load <path> # load plugin from an absolute server filesystem path

-tantoc2> plugins upload <path> # upload a .whl file to the server and install it
+tantoc2> plugins upload <path> # upload a local .whl file and install it on the server

 Utility